watate/old-website/README.md

 # Install
-1. gem install bundler jekyll
+gem install bundler jekyll
+bundle install

 # Posts
 The "posts" folder is where I'm supposed to put my posts but I don't really have any need for posts (at the moment)